machal/cssmine-content/content/building.md

 sprite.

 Therefore, the direct link to source files in HTML has been replaced by optimized distribution versions.
-And now we're getting there: to make these distribution versions, we need building tools.
+And now we’re getting there: to make these distribution versions, we need building tools.

 The building tools for the front-end come in two types: